 Get those creative juices flowing by celebrating the 100th day of the school year, which typically falls in January.
 Outfits, decorations, small themed snacks…the possibilities are endless!
-Bonus points for being a fun way to get kids counting.
+Bonus points that it’s a fun way to get kids counting!

 Polar Animals Theme

 If you live in the right part of the world, you might be lucky enough to get an entire season of snow.
-It is beautiful and so fun to play in, as well as a great learning tool for science and snowman sensory play!
-We especially love singing winter songs.
-Even without snow you can make these winter STEAM snowflakes.
-No matter where you live there are these fun and inviting winter and snow lesson plans.
+It is beautiful and so fun to play in, as well as a great learning tool for science.

 January Holidays for Preschool Themes

 There are also several holidays in January, which you can incorporate into your January preschool themes.
 These are days to highlight or days that are great to read a book about them during circle time.

 Chinese New Year